Years of Criminal

-A deferred adjudication is a special form of probation that allows an individual to avoid a trial and the risk of a possible final conviction.
+Deferred adjudication is a special form of community supervision that allows an individual to avoid the risk of incarceration and a final conviction.

 The judge “defers” a finding of guilt during this term.
 Upon successful completion, the case is dismissed, and there is no final conviction.

-If you have been charged with DWI in San Antonio on or after September 1, 2019, you may be eligible for DWI deferred adjudication.
-There are a number of qualifying factors, including a person’s BAC, and whether or not there was an accident.
+If you have been charged with DWI in San Antonio on or after September 1, 2019 you may be eligible for DWI deferred adjudication.
+There are a number of qualifying factors, including BAC, and whether or not the incident involved an accident.
+Learn more.

 San Antonio Expungement Lawyer